 Step 2: Purchase Emporia Vue Hardware

-Installed behind your home’s main breaker panel, the Vue works in any market.
+Installed behind your home’s main breaker panel, the Vue works in just about any market.
 Though homeowners can often complete this installation in 15-20 minutes, Emporia nonetheless recommends hiring a qualified electrician.
 However, as a reward for installation, the Vue provides highly granular data and the ability to monitor individual circuits.
+Better yet, the Vue’s breakthrough pricing makes it available to ALL consumers!

 Click here to choose your Vue!